VincentMcLoughlin/attention-translator/README.md

 http://www.manythings.org/bilingual/

-Our translation models can be found in the train_split_translators folder and are labeled clearly.
+Our translation models can be found in the train_split_translators folder.

 ## Run Training